turingschool-examples/backend_mod_1_prework/day_7/high_level.md

 Ceaser Cipher problem

-Create an alphabet array
+1. create an alphabet array

-Write an encode function that: takes in a string and n ( a shift value) determines the length of the string for every position in that string --> determine what number the letter is in the alphabet array a.index("e") replace that letter with the element that is "n" slots before

-put in some error checking for if the position is a space/apostrophe/ any non-letter
-> make sure alphabet.include? is True for each position before changing it
+2. take in given string and shift value (n)
+  2.1 determine the length of the string
+  2.2 for each position in the string find that letter in the alphabet array. (a.index("e"))
+     2.2.1 if not in alphabet array (a.include?) do not change the character (for spaces, commas, etc) 2.2.1 replace that character with the element that is "n" spaces before in the alphabet array
+3. return the encoded string